sung01010101/app_backup/README.md

 ## Troubleshooting
 - python3.12/python3.11 not found: install via your package manager or pyenv.
-- Virtualenv missing: re-run build scripts.
+- Virtualenv missing: re-run build scripts under scripts/.
 - Camera not available: ensure user is in the `video` group or run with appropriate permissions.
 - ROS 2 not sourced: source `/opt/ros/jazzy/setup.bash` before running rviz_web.